 A fast stop is a great way to improve your pressure control through turns on a snowboard.
 Learning this skill will allow you to stop within metres to avoid objects, people and little furry animals.
 The biggest perk to learning to stop faster, is you will be able to slash skiers and your friends with more snow than you ever thought possible!

-1. Pick up speed, heading straight down the mountain.
+- Pick up speed, heading straight down the mountain

-5. Adjust to the pressure of the fast stop by absorbing the built up pressure through your ankles, knees and hips.
+- Adjust to the pressure of the fast stop by absorbing the built up pressure through your ankles, knees and hips

 Heel Side Bad Habits To Shake and Bake:

-2. Turn your head and shoulders up the mountain, allowing your hips and ankles to follow.
+- Turn your head and shoulders up the mountain, allowing your hips and ankles to follow.
 As you are beginning to turn your head and shoulders up the mountain, allow your hips, ankles and board to follow.
-Keep everything from your board to your head in line as much as possible.
+Keep everything from your board to your head in line as much as possible

-4. Adjust to the pressure of the fast stop by absorbing the built up pressure of the stop, through your ankles, knees and hips.
+- Adjust to the pressure of the fast stop by absorbing the built up pressure of the stop, through your ankles, knees and hips

 When you feel yourself coming to the stop, begin to stand back up.

-Toe Side Bad Habits To Shake and Bake:
+Toe Side Bad Habits To Shake & Bake

 Riders struggling with the Toeside Fast stop are generally not looking up the mountain when initiating the stop and not keeping their body (ankles, knees, hips, shoulders, head) and board in line with one another.

-Bad (Not looking up the mountain & body and board alignment is off)
+This is bad because Duncan is not looking up the mountain & his body and board alignment is off.

 Pressure Control Through Turns

-1. When we apply pressure control to turns, apply pressure earlier in the turn, when the board is facing the sides of the hill.
-You will know if you have done this correctly, as you should spray snow into the trees off to the side of the run and NOT down the run.
+- When we apply pressure control to turns, apply pressure earlier in the turn, when the board is facing the sides of the hill.
+You will know if you have done this correctly, as you should spray snow into the trees off to the side of the run and NOT down the run

-2. It is important when doing this, not to focus on how much snow you are spraying.
-Guaranteed...if you are checking out how much snow you sprayed, you won’t spray nearly much snow as you want to (especially on a toeside turn).
+- It is important when doing this, not to focus on how much snow you are spraying.
+Guaranteed...if you are checking out how much snow you sprayed, you won’t spray nearly much snow as you want to (especially on a toe side turn)